-Port Macquarie is a smallish town about 4 hours’ drive north of Sydney.
+Port Macquarie is a small-ish town about 4 hours’ drive north of Sydney, Australia.
 The population is roughly 46,000, so you wouldn’t think there’s much going on here.
 Yet, for such a small population, they have not one, not two, but three breweries!
 Mark and I only had time to visit one, though.
 The one we visited was the Black Duck Brewery and Bar.

-Black Duck makes about a dozen craft beers, primarily ales, which includes a “once a year beer” made in small batches.
-Eight of their beers were available on tap.
+Black Duck Brewery makes about a dozen craft beers; primarily ales.
+They also make a “once a year beer” made in small batches.
+The bar offers eight taps on site featuring their brews.

 They also had taster paddles.
-Since we wanted to be available quickly if they did offer a tour, we decided to split a paddle between the two of us.
+Since we wanted to be available quickly if the brewery did offer a tour, we decided to split a paddle between the two of us.
 We decided to go with these four: Summer Swallow, a mid strength ale, Platypus, an Australian pale ale, Heron’s Craic, an Irish red ale, and Indian Runner, an India pale ale.
-The bar area, which is really just rustic tables and chairs set up right inside the warehouse, was surprisingly busy for a Saturday afternoon.
-It was also hot as all get out, so we sat outside to try our tasters.

-I can’t say I had a favourite, as they were all good, just different.
+I can’t say I had a favourite beer, as they were all good, just different.
 Hubby tends to love really hoppy IPAs, where I lean towards wheat beers.
-But what we found is that IPAs in Australia don’t tend to be that hoppy.
+But what we found is that IPAs in Australia don’t tend to be as hoppy as they are in Canada.
 Which is great for my particular tastes.

 We decided to stay for lunch, which also gave us the excuse to try a few other beers.
 The bar had a $10 special which included a beer and a pulled pork slider, which was a decent value.